What Is a Bunionette Deformity?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Potential complications after bunionette surgery are rare.
-Possible problems include bleeding from the wound, injured nerves around the fifth toe, poor wound healing or bone healing if an osteotomy is done, and the possibility of recurrence of the bunionette.
+Possible problems include bleeding from the wound, injured nerves around the little toe, poor wound healing or bone healing if an osteotomy is done, and the possibility of recurrence of the bunionette.

 If I'm treated with surgery, will the deformity come back?